-DISCHARGE OF UNTREATED STORMWATER FROM A STORMWATER RETENTION POND of untreated stormwater from a stormwater retention pond is a significant drinking water threat are the size of the drainage area associated with the facility and the predominant land use in the drainage area.
+DISCHARGE OF UNTREATED STORMWATER FROM A STORMWATER RETENTION POND

+The discharge of untreated stormwater subcategory includes facilities1 that are designed to discharge stormwater from a stormwater retention pond to land or surface water.
+The circumstances considered to determine if discharge of untreated stormwater from a stormwater retention pond is a significant drinking water threat are the size of the drainage area associated with the facility and the predominant land use in the drainage area.